 If you have CIS, you may never experience another episode.
 Or this episode could be your first MS attack.

-If an MRI detects brain lesions similar to those found in people with MS, there’s a 60 to 80 percent chance you’ll have another episode and a diagnosis of MS within a few years.
+If an MRI detects brain lesions similar to those found in people with MS, there’s a 60%–80% chance that you’ll have another episode and a diagnosis of MS within the coming years.

-At this time, you might have a diagnosis of MS if an MRI detects older lesions in a different part of your central nervous system.
+When undergoing testing for CIS, you may receive a diagnosis of MS if an MRI detects older lesions in a different part of your central nervous system.
 That would mean you’ve had a previous attack, even if you weren’t aware of it.

 Your doctor might also diagnose MS if your cerebrospinal fluid contains oligoclonal bands.